Skip to main content

 How to Change Your Student's Math Grade Level

 Many parents opt to change their child's math grade level to provide them with extra time to solidify important mathematical concepts.
-In general, these are the fundamental skills we strive to teach children while learning mathematics:
+If you are looking to make an adjustment, please contact our friendly support team to facilitate this change.

 Concept: Trusting the Count